Using Immunotherapy to Fight Cancer

 Targeting the HER2 Protein

-The vaccine is designed help early-stage breast cancer patients who have HER2 positive disease.
+The vaccine studied is designed help early-stage breast cancer patients who have HER2 positive disease.
 The HER2 protein is over expressed in nearly 25 percent of all breast cancer tumors and is associated with aggressive disease and poor prognosis.
 Moffitt researchers have previously shown that immune cells are less able to recognize and target cancer cells that express HER2 as breast cancer progresses into a more advanced and invasive stage.
 This suggests that strategies that can restimulate the immune system to recognize and target HER2 early during cancer development may be effective treatment options.

 Breast Cancer Vaccine Findings